Discover why research is a crucial tool for both planning and running your campaign.

 Credibility is built from two equally important components:

-- Knowledge – You can demonstrate your knowledge of the issue and environment at risk from your first stakeholder meetings (provided you’ve done your issue research).
+- Knowledge – You can demonstrate your knowledge of the issue and environment at risk from your first stakeholder meetings (provided you’ve done your research).
 You don’t need expert knowledge; you just need to show that you know what you’re talking about.

 6. Bonus benefits!